MadByteDE/SPT-Linux-Guide/docs/lutris/manual_guide.md

     <img src="../../media/lutris/config.gif" width="580">

-**5. SPT Server config**

-- For the server shortcut we duplicate the `SPTarkov Launcher` shortcut instead of the EFT one.
-We recommend renaming the duplicate to something like `"SPTarkov Server"`.

-- Again, select the executable e.g located at `YOUR_PREFIX/drive_c/SPTarkov/SPT.Server.exe`.

-- Inside the `Configure` window go to the `System options` tab, toggle the `Advanced` switch in the top right, find the `CLI mode` option below and enable it, → `Save`.

 **6. Voila!**

-- If everything worked you should be able to launch the `SPTarkov Server`, followed by the `SPTarkov Launcher` & login.
+- If everything worked you should be able to launch the `SPTarkov.Server.Linux`, followed by the `SPTarkov Launcher` & login.

 Have fun!